readthedocs/blog/website-migration.rst

 Read the Docs is in the process of migrating our primary marketing website to a single site: https://about.readthedocs.com.
-The new site offers users more information about our products and their features, in a combined presentation of what was previously divided between two websites (Read the Docs Community and Read the Docs for Business).
+The new site offers users more information about our products and their features, in a combined presentation of what was previously divided between two websites (Read the Docs Community (readthedocs.org) and Read the Docs for Business (readthedocs.com)).
-At the same time, the new site will also serve as a single entrypoint for users that are logging in to Read the Docs accounts.
+The new site will also serve as a single entrypoint for users that are logging in to Read the Docs accounts.
 There has been a good deal of confusion around our two sites, and this change makes it more clear which site you're going to.